UCLA-VAST/FlexCNN/README.md

--m         : The generated file from protobuf_translation -i         : The name of the json file containing format of the image -b         : The name of the json file containing the number of resources of the target FPGA board --parallel : (True/False) Specify if you want to run the multi-threaded version of this code or not --systolic : (True/False) Specify whether you want to search for the shape of systolic array or not -dt        : The dynamic tiling level you want to have (0: Disabled
+-m         : The generated file from protobuf_translation -i         : The name of the json file containing format of the image -b         : The name of the json file containing the number of resources of the target FPGA board --parallel : (True/False) Specify if you want to turn running the multi-threaded version of this code off --systolic : (True/False) Specify if you want to turn off the search for the optimal systolic array shapes -dt        : The dynamic tiling level you want to have (0: Disabled
 							1: Only number of channels will be dynamic
 							2: All the dimensions will be dynamic)